 I’m an Indian cook, food writer, and the author of two books Masala: Indian Cooking for Modern Living (Bloomsbury, 31 May 2018) and Miss Masala: Real Indian Cooking for Busy Living (Harper Collins, 2010).
 I write a regular column for the London Evening Standard, as well as ad hoc cookbook reviews, restaurant and travel pieces.
-I am currently working on my next cookbook – MASALA: Indian Cooking for Modern Living, which will be published by Bloomsbury in spring 2018.

 Born and brought up in Kolkata, in a high-profile political family, I was despatched to England for my undergraduate degree by my family, with the recipe for one chicken curry and one dal.
 I didn’t even know how to boil an egg when I arrived at university.
 After my Master’s degree, I started trying to replicate the gorgeous and wholesome food I grew up on in my very own, and thoroughly modern, Indian kitchen in London.
-I started my working life as a journalist, moving on to a successful career in corporate PR before indulging my love for Indian cookery and food writing with a food blog.
+I started my working life as a journalist, moving on to a successful career in Public Relations before indulging my love for Indian cookery and food writing with a food blog.

 Since then I have featured on Madhur Jaffrey’s Curry Nation TV comeback programme, and on Jamie Oliver’s online cookery channel FoodTube.
-I am also one of the British Government’s “Food Pioneers” for its Great British Food Campaign, alongside leading chefs, food entrepreneurs and cookery personalities.
+I am also one of the Government’s “Food Pioneers” for its Great British Food Campaign, alongside leading chefs, food entrepreneurs and cookery personalities.
 When I’m not planning global domination (!), I am mother to two feral but fabulous children and wife to a very talented photographer.

 I’d love to hear from you…